Computer-Aided-Navigation-Equipment/hardware/README.md

    ```
 3. The script will:
    - Continuously read GPS coordinates and print them.
-   - Collect LiDAR data and print the first 5 points.
+   - Collect LiDAR data and print the points.
    - Capture an image and save it with a timestamped filename.
    - Measure the ambient and object temperature using the MLX90614 sensor.
    - Beep the buzzer for feedback.